Jeff-Russ/ror-guides/rails-database.md

 ![missing image](https://s3.amazonaws.com/files.jeffruss.com/img/db_join.png)

 That mess of connections is now encapsulated in another green box.
 This is called a "join table" in relational database terminology and in fact __JOIN__ is a keyword in SQL.
-The Join's primary job is to hold the foreign keys for multiple tables so they don't have to.
+The JOIN's primary job is to hold the foreign keys for multiple tables so they don't have to.
 The naming convention in Rails is to name the table with the names of the two tables it joins, with an underscore between them.
 Of course, like all table names, the name will be two plural words. __IMPORTANT:__ Rails expects these two table names to be in __alphabetical order__ in the join table's name.
 You can configure Rails to use some other name but things won't work automatically unless you follow these conventions.

 __Join tables dealing with two Models in Rails have:__
 >